bbauska/JS-svg/README.md

 }
 </pre>

-Next, create the clipPath.
-We need to create a unique id for each instance, so we can't pass in a static string as we did previously -- otherwise, the id would be duplicated on each loop iteration.
-Instead what we can do is use the x and y iterator variables to generate a dynamic string, using template literal syntax like so:
+<p>Next, create the clipPath.
+We need to create a unique id for each
+instance, so we can't pass in a static string as we did previously -- otherwise, the id would be duplicated on each loop iteration.
+Instead what we can do is use the x and y iterator variables to generate a dynamic string, using template literal syntax like so:</p>

 <pre>
 // <i>Create our clip path with a unique id.</i>
 let clip = svg.create(&apos;clipPath&apos;).set({ id: &grave;&dollar;{x}&dollar;{y}&grave; });
 </pre>

-Now we can create the actual shape of the clipPath.
-We'll keep it straightforward and make it square, that is, a rect with a width and height equal to our cellSize.
+<p>Now we can create the actual shape of the clipPath.
+We'll keep it
+straightforward and make it square, that is, a rect with a width and height equal to our cellSize.</p>

 <pre>
 // <i>Create the clip path shape.</i>